Advertiser Disclosure

 By Shuttle

-Many hotels will offer shuttles from the airport, but these should be arranged before arrival.
-The cost of these shuttles will vary according to your hotel.
+Many hotels offer shuttles from the airport, but these should be arranged before arrival.
+The cost of these shuttles varies by hotel.

 Some hotels in larger resort areas, such as Kaanapali, offer complimentary shuttles to nearby towns and attractions.
 Check with your hotel when booking to see what type of shuttle service it provides.